 At burger joints, the main consideration is getting a gluten-free bun or wrapping the meat in lettuce instead.
 Leave onions and mushrooms off your burger, and stick to hard cheeses (no goat cheese).
 Ketchup is low FODMAP as long as you stick to a single packet, which is about 2 tablespoons.

-It's true that an Italian restaurant is carb city, but you can still find something tasty that is safe on your FODMAP diet.
+It's true that an Italian restaurant is carb city, but you can still find something tasty that is safe when Eating Out on the Low FODMAP Diet.
 Stick to gluten-free noodles, and ask them to hold any sauce with onion and garlic.
 Not sure if the sauce is safe?
 Ask the chef to toss your noodles in olive oil and fresh herbs instead.
 You can always add sliced tomatoes to the dish too.
 Garlic bread is not an option, but a fresh side salad or steamed veggies make a great addition to the plate.

 When you're craving Mexican food, you have lots of options.
 Tacos made from corn tortillas or hard shells with lettuce, tomato, meat and hard cheese are a great choice.
 You can have up to three corn tortillas as a part of the low FODMAP diet.
 Carne asada may also be safe as long as it's not seasoned.
 Just be sure to avoid cream cheese and beans.
 Up to 1/8 avocado is safe.

 With a little practice, you'll be a pro at ordering off the menu in no time.
 No matter what you crave, you can make the menu work for you without breaking your low FODMAP commitment.